Raspberries (band)

-The Raspberries were an American pop rock band formed in 1970 from Cleveland, Ohio.
+The Raspberries were an American pop rock band formed in Cleveland, Ohio, in 1970.
 They had a run of success in the early 1970s music scene with their pop rock sound, which AllMusic later described as featuring "exquisitely crafted melodies and achingly gorgeous harmonies."
-The members were known for their clean-cut public image, with short-hair and matching suits, which brought them teenybopper attention as well as scorn from some mainstream media outlets as "uncool".
-The group drew influence from the British Invasion era—especially The Beatles, The Who, The Hollies, and Small Faces—and its mod sensibility.
+The members were known for their clean-cut public image and matching suits, which brought them teenybopper attention as well as scorn from some mainstream media outlets as "uncool".
+The group drew influence from the British Invasion era—especially the Beatles, the Who, the Hollies, and the Small Faces—and its mod sensibility.
 In both the US and the UK, the Raspberries helped pioneer the power pop music style that took off after the group disbanded.
 They also have had a following among professional musicians such as Jack Bruce, Ringo Starr, and Courtney Love.

-The group's "classic" lineup consisted of Eric Carmen (vocalist/guitarist/bassist/pianist), Wally Bryson (guitarist), Jim Bonfanti (drummer), and Dave Smalley (guitarist/bassist).
+The group's "classic" lineup consisted of Eric Carmen (vocals, guitars, bass, piano), Wally Bryson (guitars), Dave Smalley (guitars, bass) and Jim Bonfanti (drums).
 Their best known songs include "Go All the Way", "Let's Pretend", "I Wanna Be with You", "Tonight", and "Overnight Sensation (Hit Record)".
 Producer Jimmy Ienner was responsible for all four of the Raspberries' albums in the 1970s.
 The group disbanded in 1975 after a five-year run, and Eric Carmen proceeded to a successful career as a solo artist.
 Bryson and Smalley resurrected the group's name in 1999 for an album, which included singer/songwriter Scott McCarl as vocalist.
 In 2004, the original quartet reunited and undertook a well-received reunion tour in 2005.

 History

 Formation

-The group had its roots in two of Cleveland's most successful local bands in the late 1960s, The Choir and Cyrus Erie.
-The Choir, originally called The Mods and consisting of Dann Klawon, Wally Bryson, Dave Burke, Dave Smalley, and Jim Bonfanti, had a more extensive repertoire of original songs.
-Most notable was "It's Cold Outside" which parlayed its massive local success (#1 in Cleveland) into a nationally charting single (peaking at No. 68 for Roulette Records).
+The group had its roots in two of Cleveland's most successful local bands in the late 1960s, the Choir and Cyrus Erie.
+The Choir, originally called the Mods and consisting of Dann Klawon, Wally Bryson, Dave Burke, Dave Smalley, and Jim Bonfanti, had a more extensive repertoire of original songs.
+Most notable was "It's Cold Outside" which parlayed its massive local success (No. 1 in Cleveland) into a nationally charting single (peaking at No. 68 for Roulette Records).
 The Choir then went through a series of lineup changes, with Smalley and Bonfanti remaining in the various versions, until 1968, when Dave Smalley was drafted and sent to Vietnam.
-As a result, The Choir disbanded, although it later reformed behind Bonfanti and ultimately survived until 1970.
+As a result, the Choir disbanded, although it later reformed behind Bonfanti and ultimately survived until 1970.